 This document would not have been possible without the participation and help of many people.
-The document is an update of existing tools, and thus represents the culmination of two decades of development, review, and field testing.
+The document is an update of existing tools, and thus represents the culmination of three decades of development, review, and field testing.
 Special thanks go to the technical committee of wetland experts and planners from local governments and Ecology's Wetlands Technical Advisory Group who helped develop the objectives for the rating system in 2004, reviewed and field tested the Credit Debit Method in 2010 (Ecology publication #10-06-011), and provided feedback on these tools.
-Special thanks to Joe Rocchio of the Natural Heritage Program for refining our list of bog species and those found in calcareous fens.
-We have also received valuable comments from 19 individuals and organizations who took the time to review the draft sent out for public comment, and we wish to acknowledge their efforts.
-These include: Suzanne Anderson, Confluence Environmental Services, Kathy Curry, Geoff Gray, Grette Associates, Patricia Johnson, Kennewick Irrigation District, Mike Layes, Torrey Luiting, Jeff Meyer, David Moore, Hugh Mortensen, Brad Murphy, NW Ecological Services, Scott Rozenbaum, Rebecca Schroeder, Lee Stragis, Doug Swanson, and Patrick Togher.
-Amy Yahnke edited the final draft.
+Special thanks to Joe Rocchio of the Natural Heritage Program for refining our list of bog species and those found in calcareous fens and for feedback on Wetlands of High Conservation Value.
+We received valuable comments from 19 individuals and organizations who took the time to review the draft sent out for public comment in 2014, and we wish to acknowledge their efforts.
+These include: Suzanne Anderson, Confluence Environmental Services, Kathy Curry, Geoff Gray, Grette Associates, Patricia Johnson, Kennewick Irrigation District, Mike Layes, Torrey Luiting, Jeff Meyer, David Moore, Hugh Mortensen, Brad Murphy, NW Ecological Services, Scott Rozenbaum, Rebecca Rothwell, Lee Stragis, Doug Swanson, and Patrick Togher.
+Amy Yahnke compiled the annotations and edited the final draft with Yolanda Holder, Dana Mock, Neil Molstad, and Rick Mraz.
 Thank you all.